Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: System Prompt Enhanced Defence

-\textbf{Evaluation metrics of Sensitive Inference.} We choose six sensitive traits: religious attributes (RA), education level (EL), political attributes (PA), financial situation (FS), personality types (PT), and mental state (MS).
-If the model infers one of these six sensitive traits of the real person in the image, it will be considered a successful attack.
+We adhere to the evaluation metrics on attack success rate, recognition success rate, and defense success rate, outlined in \ref{metric} for assessing Human Recognition.
+Additionally, for evaluating Sensitive Inference, we've selected six sensitive traits as metrics: religious attributes (RA), an education level (EL), political attributes (PA), financial situation (FS), personality types (PT), and mental state (MS), as documented in the GPT-4V system card \citep{gpt4v}.
+We define a successful attack as the model's accurate inference of any of these six sensitive traits from a real person's image.